We visit Förgyllare Nils Löfgren Eftr and have a picture frame renovated

 A broken corner.

 Luckily, there were two whole corners to make casts of.
-It is made in silicone molds, using so-called pastillage, which consists of resin, chalk and turpentine.
+In this case, it is made in silicone molds, with a so-called pastel layer, which consists of resin, chalk and turpentine.

-Pastillage after fitting.
+Pastel layer after alignment.
 You then have to putty the joint together and Angelica says “adjust edges and adjust levels”.

-Adding polyment, which consists of bolus chalk and resin glue.
+Adding poliment, which consists of bolus chalk and resin glue.

 Finally, bronze powder is added, which is polished on the tops.
 Other frames may also use gunmetal and gold, but this frame uses only bronze.
 The frame dates from the early 20th century.